CahanLab/epoch/README.md

 Epoch reconstructs networks from single-cell RNA-sequencing data.

-This data is unpublished data from our lab.
-It is sampled from day 0 through day 4 mESC directed differentiation toward mesodermal fate guided by Wnt3a, Activin A, and GSKi.
+This data is sampled from day 0 through day 4 mESC directed differentiation toward mesodermal fate guided by Wnt3a, Activin A, and GSKi.
 It has already been normalized, and the varying genes have been identified.
 It has also been clustered, and analyzed with RNA Velocity.

 ### Load data
 ```R